janlelis/idiosyncratic-ruby.com/source/posts/29-limitations-of-language.html.md

 commit: cdc80a62c207f966f5391f36ce9767ed41c7beb3
 ---

-If you take a closer look, you'll notice that Ruby's grammar has quite a few edge-case where its syntax is inconsistent or ambigious:
+If you take a closer look, you'll notice that Ruby's grammar has quite a few edge-case where its syntax is inconsistent or ambiguous:

 ARTICLE